My Five Careers: A Memoir

 I received an email from someone who had never met Joe but had read his blog.
 In her message she said she wondered if it was truly an accident that he was conceived or more of a miracle.
 I think we all KNOW it was a miracle.

-or have been around for quite awhile, Joe's book has something for everyone mixed with the wisdom Joe was best at delivering."
+"Whether you're just starting out in life, or have been around for quite awhile, Joe's book has something for everyone mixed with the wisdom Joe was best at delivering."